Psychology, MSci (Hons)

 Course Overview

-In the final year, you will have access to a range of masters-level modules, allowing you to tailor your studies towards your interests or career aspirations.
+In the final year, you will have access to a range of master’s-level modules, allowing you to tailor your studies towards your personal interests and career aspirations.
 These options cover a diverse range of topics including clinical psychology, mental health, and research methods.
-MSci students will also have access to an exclusive Psychology Research Skills in Practice module working alonside research experts at the School of Psychology.
-This could include primary data collection, meta-analyses, secondary data analysis on large datasets and research dissemination.

 Why Psychology at Swansea University?